mendix/docs/content/developerportal/deploy/private-cloud-deploy.md

 3. The StorageInstance CR is created for the file storage – this causes the Operator to provision an file storage bucket for the app and pass information about the storage to the Runtime CR

-4. The OpenShift Route CR is created – this sets up a route to the app.
+4. The Ingress CR is created – this sets up a route to the app.

 The Runtime CR is now complete, and the Runtime Controller uses the CR to pull the Docker image from the Image Registry and deploy it to an App Container in the OpenShift namespace.